Who Invented Zero (0)? – Aryabhatta or Brahmagupta

 What if Zero was never found?

 Furthermore, if zero had not been found, we would not have algebra, the decimal system, arithmetic, and, most crucially, computers!
-Nonetheless, we need to recognise the importance of zero.
+Nonetheless, we need to recognize the importance of zero.
 It is only applicable to mathematics.

 Got a question on this topic?